 This is where Satan will lead some to even contemplate taking their lives or making choices they never would have thought they’d make.
 It’s a cruel trap, but there’s hope from the pit because of Christ.
 He is the One who can lift us straight out of that darkness, He is the One who can calm our fears, and give us strength we didn’t even know was possible.

 Elijah the prophet was a great man of God.
 He had led the battle against false idols and resisted those who stood against God.
 In all eyes, he was a hero, respected and honored.
 And yet, right after such great victory and success, he faced extreme warfare.
 He ran for his life, in fear.
-Despair and darkness had gripped his life and he couldn’t even think straight, it seemed that he’d forgotten everything God had just done on behalf of his people (1 Kings 19).
+Despair and darkness gripped his life, and he couldn’t even think straight, it seemed that he’d forgotten everything God had just done on behalf of his people (1 Kings 19).
 But here’s what I love about God – He came to him right where he was.
 He provided for him.
 He took care of him.
 He strengthened him.
 He gave great mercy and grace to him.
 And then He did this - He called him to action.
 He gave him a plan to keep moving forward.
 He still had great purpose for the prophet in the coming days; there was still work to be done.
 And He does the same for us today too.
 If you find yourself running scared or stuck in despair, stop long enough to think through who you’re really running from.
-Don’t buy into the enemy’s pursuit and attacks.
+Don’t buy into the Satan's pursuit and attacks.
 He has no lasting power over you and God will hold you strong for the road still ahead.

 5. Deep confusion, feelings of condemnation and guilt, dulled spiritual awareness

-This last one can be difficult to see through at times.
+This last sign of spiritual warfare can be difficult to see through at times.
 Because this attack can be so subtle and can happen slowly over time.
 But when we stop and look closely, we can call it out for what it is.
 A slow, constant pulling away from God’s truth will leave us feeling confused, irritated, conflicted, and facing generalized feelings of guilt and condemnation that we just can’t seem to shake off.
 We’ve lost our desire to even press in and pray.
 Or we’re too busy, we’ve got too much to do, even good things.
 We’re not in God’s word.
 We’re out of fellowship with believers somehow believing the lie we can do this life thing all on our own.
 And yet we feel a dark cloud of confusion and guilt that follows us around and won’t go away.
 Bitterness can set in.
 Conflict and broken relationships that we once cared about.
 We don’t even know what to believe anymore and have started listening more to what the world says is right.

 Get out of this trap now, wake up!
 Stir yourself to action and know that God’s power is greater to break through that trap of condemnation and confusion.
 God reminds us in His Word that He is “not the author of confusion but of peace” (1 Corinthians 14:33).
 He tells us that “there is no condemnation for those who are in Christ Jesus” (Romans 8:1).